anirudt/metric-learning-FR/plan.md

   - Face Detector System
   - Place eyes at the same level, etc
   - Pose Estimation definitely needs to be done, and binning a test image.
 Refer the pose.pdf for this.
+- Shift print_eig() to the classifier.py implementation if required in the future.

 # Papers:
 - All @ papers/